Council Frequently Asked Questions

 A sales contract is required and must identify the seller and buyer by name."

-To apply for the manufacturer's representative license please see Initial Licensing for the Modular Building Program under the Modular Building Program.
+To apply for the manufacturer's representative license please see Initial Licensure portion of the Council's website under the Modular Building Program.
 To apply for a Residential Home Builder license please contact the Residential Builders Commission at 803-896-4696.
 To obtain a General Contractor's license please contact the Contractor's Licensing Board at 803-896-4686.

 Who can install a modular unit on site?